Help! I'm a Fish: Production and music

-Development and storyboarding of the film was completed in Denmark.
-Production then moved to Germany and Ireland for the final phases of animation, lighting, color and production in order to maximize tax credits offered to foreign film projects in Germany and Ireland.
-The film's soundtrack contains "Help!
-I'm a Fish (Little Yellow Fish)" performed by Little Trees, "Agloubablou" performed by Cartoons, "Ocean of Emotion" performed by Meja Beckman, "People Lovin Me" performed by Lou Bega, "Ocean Love/Ton Amour Ocean" performed by Anggun, "Close Your Eyes" performed by Patricia Kaas, "Interlude" performed by Terry Jones, "Fishtastic" performed by Terry Jones and "Intelligence" performed by Alan Rickman.
+Development and storyboarding of the film were completed in Denmark.
+Production then moved to Germany and Ireland for the final phases of animation, lighting, colour and production to maximise tax credits offered to foreign film projects in Germany and Ireland.
+The film's soundtrack contains numerous popular and original songs, such as "Help!
+I'm a Fish (Little Yellow Fish)" performed by Little Trees (which serves as the film's main theme), "Agloubablou" performed by Cartoons, "Ocean of Emotion" performed by Meja, "People Lovin Me" performed by Lou Bega, "Close Your Eyes" performed by Patricia Kaas, "Interlude" performed by Terry Jones, "Fishtastic" performed by Terry Jones, and "Intelligence" performed by Alan Rickman.
+One original song, "Ocean Love/Ton Amour Ocean", which serves as the film's opening theme, is performed by either Anggun or Eddi Reader depending on the release.